 Growing up is awkward; I know because I can attest to wanting to burn all of my photos and still dealing with acne at 23.
 I can’t even fathom what it would be like to go through this awkwardness on a national stage as the first daughters to the first racialized president.

 We live in a nation where racialized bodies are regularly subjected to excessive scrutiny.
 This ranges from shadeism, hair, developmental stages differing from the white default body taught in health classes.
 Racialized women modify their bodies from the margins and back when they emerge to womanhood.
 We witness appropriation of our features being trendy when on the white or lighter body.
-We witness the double standards between the white and racialized embodiment in men as well, with beards on white men being trendy, even sought after by surgery whereas brown and black men from a young age to look respectable will put aside these wants and shave everyday religiously to avoid persecution by strangers on the street.
+We witness the double standards between the white and racialized embodiment in men as well, with beards on white men being trendy, even sought after by surgery, whereas brown and black men from a young age will put aside these wants and shave everyday religiously to look respectable and to avoid persecution by strangers on the street.
 Even a beardless face is not a shield.

 Within Muslim spaces, I witness rash attacks with skewed power dynamics between women.
 These attacks are often manipulative and unproductive; by no means do I want to erase accountability.
 Liability for one’s actions is a backbone to empathy building.
 Acknowledgement of past transgressions as well as awareness of where one is situated on a social stratification is vital to attaining more cohesive and inclusive spaces for identities on the margins.
 Attacks from a group women towards a targeted group of other women show the flaws that emerge in an all-encompassing feminist discourse, fixated on homogenizing the female existence.